Oregon Court Records

 - Name of the law enforcement agency and officer in charge.

-Inquirers may perform a warrant search through the Oregon State Police or contact the Oregon State Judicial Department, local law enforcement, and the county sheriff's office in the district where the subject is resident.
-An Oregon warrant search can also be performed via independent sources and third-party repositories.
+Inquirers may perform a warrant search through the Oregon State Police or contact the Oregon State Judicial Department, local law enforcement, and the county sheriff's office in the district where the subject resides.
+An Oregon warrant search may also be performed via independent sources and third-party repositories.

 Are Warrants Public Records in Oregon?